Zhang Henshui: Personal life

-On February 15, 1967, Zhang died of a brain hemorrhage in Beijing, China.
+On February 15, 1967, Zhang died of a brain hemorrhage as he was getting out of bed in Beijing, China.

 Media adaptations

 Some television series are based on works by Zhang.
 A Family of Distinction has been adapted at least twice, once during the 1980s, when Hong Kong television broadcaster Television Broadcasts Limited produced the series Yesterday’s Glitter, and during the 2000s, with the Mainland China television series The Story of a Noble Family.